-Operation in the coupled mode will not occur until sufficient data has been obtained from system testing to verify that the design decontamination factor is achieved.
+Sufficient data was obtained during the system testing program to verify that the design decontamination factor would be achieved during coupled mode operations.

 3.2.2 Decoupled Operation

 In the decoupled mode of operation, the evaporator and vaporizer are operated as separate units.
 The source tank to be processed is isolated, recirculated, sampled, and analyzed for conformance to the criteria in Section 3.3.
 The water is fed from the source tank to the evaporator.
 The evaporator operates as described in section 3.2.1 with the exception that the distillate is discharged to a holding tank rather than being fed directly to the vaporizer.
 When the holding tank is filled, the evaporator is shutdown and the holding tank is sampled and analyzed.
 If the water is suitable for direct vaporization, it is fed to the vaporizer and discharged to the atmosphere.
 If it is not suitable for direct vaporization, it can be processed again through the evaporator in either coupled or decoupled mode depending upon its contaminant concentration.
 This option allows using the evaporator as a preprocessing system for water sources that do not meet the criteria for discharge by direct coupled operation.
 Higher activity waters may be processed in batches through the evaporator until it is suitable for final vaporization.
 When processing higher activity water, care will be taken to avoid cross contamination of later lower activity batches.
 Sample analysis will confirm that cross contamination has not occurred.